-IT Governance Lack of and inadequate SLAs Lack of formal IT risk assessment and IT IT security policy not formally approved and Appropriate key controls (policies and procedures) were not implemented and inadequate risk identification IT Manager should engage in a process of developing and maintaining SLA's with all the municipality's service providers IT issues to be referred to IT Committee for rectification.
-Acting Executive Director Strategic Planning and Economic Development 15/12/2010 - 30/06/2011 implemented - Formally approved Windows 2003 operating system security standards and procedures not established IT Manager should ensure that the risk assessment is performed and IT risk register is developed.
-User account management standards and procedures for the Windows 2003 operating system, the Munsoft system and VIP system IT Manager should ensure that the IT security policy is established, approved and adequately implemented not established - Program change control standards and procedures not formally approved - Backups standards and IT Manager should ensure that the Windows 2003 standards are established, approved and adequately implemented procedures not established IT Manager should ensure that the user account management standards and procedures for the Windows 2003 operating system, the Munsoft system and VIP system are established, approved and adequately implemented.
+1. IT Governance

+Lack of and inadequate SLAs Appropriate key controls IT Manager should engage IT issues to be Acting Executive 15/12/2010

+- Lack of formal IT risk (policies and procedures) in a process of developing referred to IT Director Strategic 30/06/2011

+assessment and IT were not implemented and and maintaining SLA's with Committee for Planning and

+- IT security policy not inadequate risk identification all the municipality's service rectification.
+Economic

+formally approved and implemented Identification providers Development

+- Formally approved

+Windows 2003 operating IT Manager should ensure

+system security that the risk assessment is

+standards and performed and IT risk

+procedures not register is developed.

+established

+- User account IT Manager should ensure

+management standards that the IT security policy is

+and procedures for the Windows 2003 operating established, approved and

+system, the Munsoft adequately implemented

+system and VIP system

+not established IT Manager should ensure

+- Program change control that the Windows 2003

+standards and standards are established,

+procedures not formally approved and adequately

+approved implemented

+Backups standards and procedures not

+established IT Manager should ensure

+that the user account

+management standards and

+procedures for the Windows

+2003 operating system, the

+Munsoft system and VIP

+system are established,

+approved and adequately implemented.